 academically and develops their ability to think outside of the

-university placement and for the ever-changing futre.
+global university placement and for the ever-changing

 The MYP framework connects classroom pedagogical practices and content to the wider world through the Global Contexts and the Learner Profile.
 The individual subject areas are integrated so that students gain knowledge, understanding, and skills that are transferable across the academic spectrum, further challenging them to become independent, inquiring learners.